 7. Money Wasted.
 Calculating payrolls on the basis of productive working hours is a new trend of successful corporations.
 Managers do not want to be deceived by smart employees who ask their colleagues to log in for them.
-Only active time of the employees under monitoring should be included into the working hours reports.
+Only active time of the employees under monitoring should be included in the working hours reports.

 8. Productivity.
-The awareness of staff about managers getting reports on social networking, the Internet usage, search strings, etc., – increases company productivity.
+The awareness of staff about managers getting reports on social networking, Internet usage, search strings, etc., – increases company productivity.
 No one wants to get into relevant nominations, which makes employees more self-organized and raises overall discipline.

 9. Overtimes.
 Providing a given company pays for the overtime hours, the data should be still reasonable.
 The necessity to work overtime might be caused not only by the workloads.
-Oppositely, the hidden reasons also include: poor attendance, unproductive hours, Internet surf abuse, etc.
+Oppositely, the hidden reasons also include poor attendance, unproductive hours, Internet surf abuse, etc.

 • Employee Productivity